aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 name.
 Also nested in the `nav.users-search`, have a `ul.users` for displaying results.

 Next, begin writing the `UsersSearch` class.
+Create a `frontend/users_search.js` file.
 As before, automatically build a `UsersSearch` for each `nav.users-search`.
 Again, you might find it convenient to store jQuery wrapped versions of the `el`, its `input` and its `ul`.
-Also in the constructor, we'll be installing a listener for the `input` event on the input tag.
+Additionally in the constructor, we'll be installing a listener for the `input` event on the input tag.

 Write a `UsersSearch#handleInput` handler.
 On each `input` event, make an AJAX request to `/users/search`, sending the input's `val` as the query parameter.